 You will then need to bring the following documents in order to register.

 - Proof of residency, such as your CRUE or residency certificate

-- NIF, either on a card or the printed paper from Finanças (Don’t have one?
-Try Bordr or E-Residence or read more about getting a NIF here)
+- NIF, either on a card or the printed paper from Finanças (Read more about getting a NIF here).

-- Cartão de cidadão (citizen’s card) or, if you don’t already have your citizen’s card, your SEF invitation letter
+- Cartão de cidadão (citizen’s card) or, if you don’t already have your citizen’s card, your SEFAIMAinvitation letter.

 The ease of registering and obtaining a número de utente can vary from one centro de saúde.
 It can even vary depending on who’s working on reception that particular day.
 Some people are incredibly helpful.
 Others, it seems, try to come up with reasons that you can’t register.